ku21fan/STR-Fewer-Labels/README.md

 1. In STR field, **real data was too small < 10K images.** <br>
 → There is Implicit common knowledge “We should use synthetic data, since we don't have enough real data to train models sufficiently.” <br>
-→ All state-of-the-art (SOTA) methods use large synthetic data (16M) and most SOTA methods do not use any real data. <br>
+→ All state-of-the-art (SOTA) methods use large synthetic data (16M). <br>
 → Problem: the study of training STR with fewer real labels is insufficient.
 If you wonder about the detail, such as why this is a problem, please refer to our paper and supplement.

 2. **We disprove the common knowledge by consolidating recently accumulated public real data and showing that we can train STR models sufficiently with fewer real labels (276K = 1.7% of large synthetic data 16M).**
 In our work, “sufficiently trained” means that the model has similar accuracy as the model trained on large synthetic data, as shown below figure.

-3. Subsequently, we find simple data augmentation to fully exploit real data.
-Furthermore, we improve the models by collecting unlabeled data and introducing semi- and self-supervised methods.
+3. Subsequently, as a baseline study of STR with fewer labels, we analyze simple data augmentations and semi- and self-supervised learning methods.
-As a result, **we obtain a competitive model (only with real data) to state-of-the-art methods that use large synthetic data**.
+As a result, **we obtain a competitive model with only real data, which has similar accuracy to SOTA methods that use large synthetic data**.

-**This work is a stepping stone toward STR with fewer labels, and we hope this work will facilitate future work on this topic.**
+This work is a stepping stone toward STR with fewer labels, and we hope this work will facilitate future work on this topic.

 <img src="teaser.png" width="50%" title="teaser">